*Post was last updated on February 07, 2022

 #2: Touring Plans (Website and App)

-I discovered the touringplans.com website only about four years ago.
+I discovered the touringplans.com website several years ago.
 It has completely changed the way that I think about and plan our Disney trips.
 This website offers valuable Disney planning information for free, but in order to access their crowd calendar and individual touring plans you have to pay a subscription fee.
-As of today, the fee is $15.95 for Disney World alone and an additional $5.95 to add on Universal Studios.
+The fee is $17.95 for Disney World alone and an additional $6.95 to add on Universal Studios.
 You can save 50% on this if you purchase their guide book (which I discuss below).

 Touringplans.com is the work of data scientists.
 They gather endless data on ride wait times, daily attendance, and even public school calendars.
-They then use this data to help you make a detailed plan for each day of your trip.
-Essentially, you enter in all of the rides or shows you want to visit each day along with your dining and fast pass reservations and it will tell you the optimal order in which to visit each attraction.
+They then use this data to help you make a ‘touring plan’ which is a detailed plan for each day of your trip.
+Essentially, you enter in all of the rides or shows you want to visit each day along with your dining reservations and it will tell you the optimal order in which to visit each attraction.
 They have recommended plans which you can edit as well.

 I love having a specific plan instead of wandering aimlessly from ride-to-ride.
 The Touringplans.com website claims to save users upwards of four hours of waiting in line each day.
 And the best part is that they have an app.
 So, while you are in the park if a ride is closed or you fall behind schedule, you just click the update button to refresh your plan.
-We generally do this several times each day.
+Likewise, if you book a Lightening Lane or schedule a Genie + reservation, you can enter this information into the app and it will update your touring plan with this information.
+We generally update our touring plans several times each day.

 Touring Plans aren’t perfect.
 While the information is invaluable, the website isn’t very user friendly and can be difficult to navigate.
-We have used it on our past four trips and on one of those trips the server went down and I wasn’t able to access our plan for an hour or so.
+We have used it on our past six trips.
+On one of those trips the server went down and I wasn’t able to access our plan for an hour or so.
+While this was very stressful, it has only happened once.
 Despite this, we will absolutely use Touring Plans for all future Disney trips as we greatly value efficiency and hate waiting in lines.

 #3: Disney World Guide Book

 The Unofficial Guides blog also posts regular updates and planning tips to supplement your guide book.
-Look here for up-to-date information on the new Star Wars land and rides.
+Look here for up-to-date information on the newest rides and attractions.

 #4: Disney World Discount ticket sites

 You absolutely want to purchase your tickets before you arrive at the parks.
-Disney adds a $21.30 surcharge to all 3-day or more tickets sold at the gate.
+Disney adds a surcharge of more than $20 to all 3-day or more tickets sold at the gate.
 Additionally, time spent waiting in line to purchase tickets is time not spent in the parks.
 There are several sites that sell discounted park admission tickets.
-It is essential that if you purchase tickets from a reputable and authorized vendor.
+It is essential that you purchase tickets from a reputable and authorized vendor.
 Some of the most popular include: Undercover Tourist, Park Savers, Tripster (previously Reserve Orlando), and Maple Leaf Tickets.
-For our upcoming trip in January, I saved $132 by purchasing my tickets on Undercover Tourist instead of through the Disney site.
+On one of our most recent trips I saved $132 by purchasing my tickets on Undercover Tourist instead of through the Disney site.

 Once you have your electronic tickets, you simply add the codes to your account at mydisneyexperience.com.
-You will want to do this ASAP so that you can make dining (180 days prior to the start of your trip) and FastPass+ (60 days prior to the start of your trip if you are staying on property and 30 days if you are not) reservations as soon as your window opens.
-Making these reservations at the exact moment your window opens is vital if you want a hard-to-get reservation such as Cinderella’s Royal Table, Be Our Guest, or Slinky Dog Dash.
+You will want to do this ASAP so that you can make dining reservations as soon as your window opens.
+You can currently make your dining reservations 60 days prior to the start of your trip, but this may change as it has been as far in advance as 180 days in the past.
+Making these reservations at the exact moment your window opens is vital if you want a hard-to-get reservation such as Cinderella’s Royal Table, Be Our Guest, or California Grill.

 #5: My Disney Experience (Website and App)